HFF-Git/LcsNodes-Book/Book-Text.md

 **Node attributes** and **port attributes** are conceptually similar to the CV resources in a DCC decoder.
 Many decoders, including the DCC subsystem decoders, feature a set of variables that can be queried or set.
 The LCS layout system implements a slightly different scheme based on items.
 In contrast to a purely decoder variable scheme an item can also just represent just an action such as setting an output signal.
 Items are passed parameter data to further qualify the item.
 Items are just numbers assigned.
 The range of item numbers is divided into a reserved section for the layout system itself, and a user defined range that allows for a great flexibility to implement the functions on a particular node and port.
 The meaning of user defined items is entirely up to the firmware programmer.
 If it is desired to have a variables, a combination of items and attributes can provide the traditional scheme as well.
 In addition, there are node local variables, called attributes, available to the firmware programmer for storing data items.

-Besides the fixed set of node map and port map entry attributes, both nodes and ports can use the node **local attributes** available in the **attribute map**.
-Attributes are just 16-bit quantities.
-The attribute map is accessed using the **attribute Id**.
-The range is up to 65535 attributes, subject to the underlying hardware capabilities.
-Attributes can also be flushed to a non-volatile location.
-When the node is initialized, this data represents the initial values for the attribute.
-Attributes number assignment and usage of attributes are local to the node and entirely up to the node firmware programmer.

 ### *Events*
 <a id="markdown-*events*" name="*events*"></a>